 our opportunity and moral imperative

-Imagine if evaluation was conceptualized, implemented, and utilized in a manner that is consistent with and promotes equity.
+Imagine if evaluation was conceptualized, implemented, and utilized in a manner that promotes equity.

 Everyday narratives that continue to marginalize, minimize, and disrespect people of color and those with less privilege could be replaced with ones that do not demonize and place blame on the individual.
 They could instead lift up the historical, contextual, and powerful dynamics that create and sustain oppression and shed light on the strategies and solutions which can shift the “rules of the game” so that equity is achievable.